toth12/let-them-speak-toth/src/assets/files/essays/essay-4.md

 <div class="divider">* * *</div>

 These memory fragments of survivors suggest that the collectively endured experience and the voice of the Voiceless are bound together.
-The path to voice of the Voiceless must lead through the collective experience of persecutions.
+The path to the voice of the Voiceless must lead through the collective experience of persecutions.

 Nearly fifty years after the end of the war, a survivor of Auschwitz,  Fritzie Fritzshall, returned to the camp.
 Her recollection of this journey helps uncover this path.